sagiegurari/simple-oracledb/README.md

 <a name="usage-terminate"></a>
 ## 'pool.terminate([callback])'
+## 'pool.close([callback])'
 This function modifies the existing pool.terminate function by enabling the input callback to be an optional parameter.<br>
 Since there is no real way to release the pool that fails to be terminated, all that you can do in the callback is just log the error and continue.<br>
-Therefore this function allows you to ignore the need to pass a callback and makes it as an optional parameter.
+Therefore this function allows you to ignore the need to pass a callback and makes it as an optional parameter.<br>
+The pool.terminate also has an alias pool.close for consistent close function naming to all relevant objects.

 ```js
 pool.terminate(); //no callback needed